What Grade Is A 8/15

 Understanding the Basics: 8/15 as a Fraction

 At its most basic level, 8/15 represents a fraction.
 It means you correctly answered 8 out of a possible 15 questions, tasks, or points.
-While this provides a raw score, it doesn't readily translate to a letter grade or percentage that most educational systems use.
+Also, while this provides a raw score, it doesn't readily translate to a letter grade or percentage that most educational systems use.
 To understand its significance, we need to convert it into a more easily interpretable format.

 Converting 8/15 to a Percentage